- For Users

 Partner User (PU) Proposals

-Partner User proposals may be renewed following submission and review of a renewal proposal.
-PU proposals are peer-reviewed by the NSLS-II Proposal Review Panel, evaluated by the NSLS-II Science Advisory Committee, and allocated by NSLS-II management.
+Partner User proposals are peer-reviewed by the NSLS-II Proposal Review Panel, evaluated by the NSLS-II Science Advisory Committee, and allocated by NSLS-II management.
 PU group members may also submit GU proposals for beam time on any beamline.
 However, if a GU proposal is submitted for the beamline(s) on which they are a PU, the scientific scope may not overlap with the PU proposal.
 Any user submitting a PU proposal must contact the beamline staff prior to submission.
 All PU proposals and BTRs should be submitted through the web-based Proposal Allocation, Safety, and Scheduling System (PASS) system.
 Users may find the PU proposal template (.docx) handy for writing their proposal and then copying/pasting the information into PASS.

 Proprietary research is work conducted under a Class Waiver for Proprietary Users of Energy Research Designated User Facilities.
 Private individuals, representatives from educational institutions, nonprofit organizations, or industry, may conduct such research.
 As of April 2017, two proprietary proposals have been run at NSLS-II for a total of four shifts of beam time.
 Under the terms of the DOE Class Waiver, the user is obligated to pay the full-cost recovery rate for use of NSLS-II.
 In return, the user has the option to take title to any inventions made during the proprietary research program and to treat as proprietary all technical data generated during the proprietary research program.
 The terms and conditions under which proprietary research may be conducted at the NSLS are set forth in the Proprietary User's Agreement, which must be in place before any experiment can commence.
 Proprietary work requires the submission of a Proprietary Proposal, which must contain a functional non-proprietary description of the work.
 Proprietary proposals are rapid-access proposals that are reviewed by NSLS-II management.